aalrazgan/SVPullToRefresh/README.md

 # SVPullToRefresh + SVInfiniteScrolling

+> This fork adds the ability to do an Infinite scroll from the top.

 These UIScrollView categories makes it super easy to add pull-to-refresh and infinite scrolling fonctionalities to any UIScrollView (or any of its subclass).
 Instead of relying on delegates and/or subclassing `UIViewController`, SVPullToRefresh uses the Objective-C runtime to add the following 3 methods to `UIScrollView`:

 ```objective-c